Hades948/mtg-inventory-manager/target/README.txt

 NOTE: You will likely need a recent version of Java to run this program.
 You can download the most recent version from Oracle https://www.java.com

+Updates:
+1.1.0
+- Cards with more than one face are now added properly ("Actions" -> "Refresh all card data" to update)

 This software is licensed under the GNU GPL 3.0 license.